-For contemporary art and art film lovers, “Tunga, o esquecimento das paixões” (“Tunga, Forgetting Passions”), is an experimental documentary by journalist and film director Miguel De Almeida on his artist friend Tunga (1952-2016).
-It is fueled by his works, hard rock and a female anal performance with a rock crystal, his Tropicalia homage to Courbet’s “The Origin of the World.”
-This Tuesday June 11 there will be a special session at 6:30 PM at Cinearte/Av.
+For contemporary art and art-film lovers, “Tunga, o esquecimento das paixões” (“Tunga, Forgetting Passions”), is an experimental documentary by journalist and film director Miguel De Almeida on his artist friend Tunga (1952-2016).
+This Tuesday, June 11, there will be a special screening at 6:30pm at Cinearte/Av.
 Paulista in the Conjunto Nacional building in São Paulo.

 Over the course of seventy-three minutes, De Almeida delivers a non-linear, unorthodox film, in sync with the unconventional works and eccentric performances of the subversive provocateur, who by the age of twenty-two found a safe haven in the arts.
 Where else would his boldness and erratic behavior be appreciated?
 Long before political correctness, Tunga’s first solo exhibition, “Museu da masturbação infantil” (“Museum of Child Masturbation”), took place in 1974 in one of Brazil’s art temples, the Museum of Modern Art of Rio de Janeiro (MAM/RJ).
 From then on he tipped the balance of Brazilian conceptual art for good, as Helio Oiticica (1937-1980) had done before him.